scriptingstudio/msomtu/README.md

 <tr><td valign="top"><code>-cache</code></td> <td>Switch.
 Cleans up font cache.
 It does not depend on <code>-run</code>.</td></tr>
 <tr><td valign="top"><code>-check</code></td><td>Switch.
 Checks for new versions; opens the web-page in browser.</td></tr>
 <tr><td valign="top"><code>-ex</code></td> <td>Exclusive filter <code>font_pattern</code>.
 Excludes font selection with parameter <code>-font</code>.
 Only mask can be used as <code>font_pattern</code>.</td></tr>
 <tr><td valign="top"><code>-flist</code></td> <td>Switch.
 Removes fontlist (font*.plist) files.
 Fontlists are like cache.
 When you remove unneeded fonts you can also have to clear all non existent fonts from its lists.
-Since discovering fonts through all lists is difficult remove all of the .plist files.
+Since discovering fonts through all lists is difficult, remove all of the .plist files.
 They all have to do with the fixed font lists you see in Office.</td></tr>
 <tr><td valign="top"><code>-font</code></td> <td>Filter <code>font_pattern</code>.
 Removes selected fonts or the <code>DFonts</code> folder.
 Available fontsets: <code>cyrdfonts</code>, <code>noncyr</code>, <code>chinese</code>, <code>sysfonts</code>.
 Parameter <code>-inv</code> ignores user selection and alternates search function: new fonts are going to be discovered.
 It is useful to check new fonts up after new update.
 Argument <code>library</code> alters searching in libraries for duplicates. </td></tr>
 <tr><td nowrap valign="top"><code>-fontset</code></td> <td>Switch.
 Shows predefined fontsets.</td></tr>
 <tr><td valign="top"><code>-help</code></td> <td>Switch.
 Shows the help page.
 Text language depends on your locale.
 There are two kinds of help page: short and full.
 The default is short one (no parameters).
 To get the full page use parameter <code>-help full</code>.
 Special argument <code>en</code> forces english help page.</td></tr>